ytyulkinaxway/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/routing_common.md

 * **Do not use the TLS v1.1 protocol**: TLS v1.1 is not used for incoming connections to avoid any weaknesses in this protocol.
 This is selected by default.
 * **Do not use the TLS v1.2 protocol**: TLS v1.2 is not used for incoming connections to avoid any weaknesses in this protocol.
 This is *not* selected by default.
 * **Do not use the TLS v1.3 protocol**: TLS v1.3 is not used for incoming connections to avoid any weaknesses in this protocol.
 This is *not* selected by default.
+* **Disable renegotiation in TLSv1.2 and earlier**: Disable renegotiation, do not send HelloRequest messages, and ignore renegotiation requests via ClientHello.
+This is selected by default.
+If you disable this option and allow SSL renegotiation, both secure and legacy insecure renegotiation with unpatched servers will be possible.

 **Ciphers**: